 \subsection{Motivation for setting AODLibpro \texttt{Test}}

-\JQ{Previous studies on blind aberration correction have applied specific test data~\citep{eboli2022fast,gong2024physics,jiang2024flexible}, which makes it inconvenient to evaluate the performance of model paradigms.
-In this situation, the OD distributions of test lenses vary widely and unpredictably across works, so evaluations often measure the joint effect of training data and the model paradigm rather than the paradigm’s own ability to learn OD from data.
-Therefore, with training fixed on AODLibpro \texttt{Train}, we propose constructing AODLibpro \texttt{Test} as a benchmark for evaluating CAC networks.
-This benchmark has the following advantages: i) lenses in \texttt{Train} and \texttt{Test} are non‑overlapping samples drawn from the same EAOD‑generated lens source, which ensures that OD distributions in \texttt{Test} are independently unseen while keeping the domain gap moderate, thereby focusing on the paradigm’s ability to learn ODs; ii) constructing \texttt{Test} also uses the hybrid sampling basis, yielding OD distributions that are uniform across spatial variation patterns and severity, with no data bias, thus enabling reliable evaluation of comprehensive CAC performance.
+Previous studies on blind aberration correction have applied specific test data~\cite{eboli2022fast,gong2024physics,jiang2024flexible}, which makes it inconvenient to evaluate the performance of model paradigms.
+In this situation, the optical degradation distributions of test lenses vary widely and unpredictably across works, so evaluations often measure the joint effect of training data and the model paradigm rather than the paradigm’s own ability to learn optical degradation from data.
+Therefore, with training fixed on AODLibpro \texttt{Train}, we propose constructing AODLibpro \texttt{Test} as a benchmark for evaluating aberration correction networks.
+This benchmark has the following advantages: i) lenses in \texttt{Train} and \texttt{Test} are non‑overlapping samples drawn from the same EAOD‑generated lens source, which ensures that optical degradation distributions in \texttt{Test} are independently unseen while keeping the domain gap moderate, thereby focusing on the paradigm’s ability to learn optical degradation; ii) constructing \texttt{Test} also uses the hybrid sampling basis, yielding optical degradation distributions that are uniform across spatial variation patterns and severity, with no data bias, thus enabling reliable evaluation of comprehensive aberration correction performance.
 We believe this benchmark setup can promote exploration of model paradigms and help ensure that the validations of various model designs are effective.
-All results in Table~\ref{tab:bench},\ref{tab:lpr},\ref{tab:ab_arch} are obtained under this training and testing setup.}